AL-2713/Newgrounds-Gateway-Grabber/README.md

 seperateData: Download scoreboards and save files to a seperate SQL file, if those are enabled

+downloadThumbs: Download medal and save file thumbnails

 exportJson: Export the game medatada into a json file (exports\\[app_id].json)

 # Notes
-All the data gets saved to a SQL .db file, which is generated if it doesn't already exist
+All metadata gets saved to a SQL .db file, which is generated if it doesn't already exist.
+Downloads are stored in a folder called "downloads_[app_id]"

 The script is also able to guess image URLs to mystery medals.
 It's not 100% functional though, there's rare instances where the file can't be guessed